Qarah Kahriz District: History

-After the 2006 National Census, Qarah Kahriz and Kuhsar Rural Districts were separated from the Central District in the establishment of Qarah Kahriz District.
-After the 2011 census, the village of Hafteh and Bazneh was elevated to city status as Shahbaz.
+In 2010, Qarah Kahriz and Kuhsar Rural Districts were separated from the Central District in the formation of Qarah Kahriz District.
+The village of Hafteh and Bazneh was converted to a city in 2012 and renamed Shahbaz.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 19,120 in 5,743 households.
+At the time of the 2011 National Census, the district's population was 19,120 in 5,743 households.
 The 2016 census measured the population of the district as 18,119 inhabitants in 5,936 households.